JimzyLui/DevLeague-Modules/_DevelopmentEnvironment/README.md

 ---

 # The Hotkey Warrior Manifesto

 > The mouse/trackpad is hot lava, don't touch it!

+![cat displaying great prowess with a keyboard][cat_typing]

 Learning hotkeys and weening yourself off of the mouse will improve your workflow.
 The less time you spend reaching for your mouse then locating it visually on screen and interacting with the GUI and then moving back to your keyboard, will mean more time for you to focus your mental energy on problem solving, coding, and staying focused.

 **tips for memorizing hotkeys**

-1. Each week aim to **know about** 3-5 hotkeys and write them down and keep it near your workspace, like a post-it note or index card near or attached to your monitor.
+1. Each week aim to *know about* 3-5 hotkeys and write them down and keep it near your workspace, like a post-it note or index card near or attached to your monitor.

 1. Throughout the week use these hotkeys.
 By the end of the week you should have 2-3 memorized because you have been using those the most.